 Don’t skip on sex, but find times that work well for you.
 Put your kids in front of the tv so you can have some uninterrupted time together while they are still up.

-Good luck on figuring out what works for your marriage.
+Good luck with figuring out what works for your marriage.

 Keelie is a mother of three amazing boys and married to her high school sweetheart, Austin.
 She spends her days running R5 Website Management, taking care of the home, and investing in her children.
 In her spare time, she loves to encourage married couples to grow deeper in their relationship and find joy in their marriage.